awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 Use the following procedure to create a service role \(or *assume role*\) for Systems Manager Automation\.

 **Note**
-You can also use this role in Automation documents, such as the `AWS-CreateManagedLinuxInstance` document\.
-Using this role or the ARNs in Automation documents enables Automation to perform actions in your environment, such as launch new instances and perform actions on your behalf\.
+You can also use this role in runbooks, such as the `AWS-CreateManagedLinuxInstance` runbook\.
+Using this role or the ARNs in runbooks enables Automation to perform actions in your environment, such as launch new instances and perform actions on your behalf\.

 **To create an IAM role and allow Automation to assume it**